-We’ve been living on Mount Desert Island for close to a month now.
+I’ve been living on Mount Desert Island for close to a month now.
 Every single day I have to wake up and remind myself where we are.
 This is real.
 This is where I live.
 I visited the Island a good amount earlier in my life, but this new familiarity I have with it makes every little detail fresh and exciting.

-The thing about places with a lot of visitors, such as Bar Harbor and Acadia National Park, and even our old home of Old Orchard Beach to a smaller extent, is that anyone who stays around longer than a week is already more of a “local” then 90% of the people you run into.
+The thing about places with a lot of visitors, such as Bar Harbor and Acadia National Park, and even my old home of Old Orchard Beach to a smaller extent, is that anyone who stays around longer than a week is already more of a “local” then 90% of the people you run into.
 People stop in the shop a dozen times a day in search of a “local’s recommendation” on everything from restaurants to hikes as they try to squeeze everything the Island has to offer in their short weekend vacation.
-And although I am more “local” than most of my fellow employees, as Colleen and I are actually the only native Mainers out of the new staff members (even calling myself a “native Mainer” is a stretch for some), I can tell them where to get a decent lobster roll or a hike that requires little effort for good views and a solid Instagram post, and some of the other “secrets” of the Island I’ve stumbled on since getting here.
+And although I am more “local” than most of my fellow employees, as I’m actually the only native Mainer out of the new staff members (even calling myself a “native Mainer” is a stretch for some), I can tell them where to get a decent lobster roll or a hike that requires little effort for good views and a solid Instagram post, and some of the other “secrets” of the Island I’ve stumbled on since getting here.
 Before long I start to feel like a grizzled old Island lifer, with a long salt and pepper beard and an old lobster boat named after my terrible wife.

 Then I remind myself I’m not the guy from the Gorton’s Fish Sticks box, I can’t even grow a beard, and I’ve been here less than two months.